UX vs UI, they are used interchangeably, which creates problems for product managers and business owners. Find out the difference between the two.

-One of the essential topics in computer science is about algorithms.
+One of the essential topics in computer science is algorithms.
 It involves a sequence of instructions for solving a problem.
 The computer looks at your command or question as a problem and runs through multiple sequences to retrieve the results.
-For Google, in particular, it has the PageRank algorithm.
+Google, in particular, it has the PageRank algorithm.

 The exploration of artificial intelligence